YOUR QUESTIONS ANSWERED.

 - If you hold the patient’s Durable Power of Attorney for Health Care, bring a copy.
 If you have a copy of their advance medical directives, such as a Do Not Resuscitate order (DNR) or a Physician Orders for Life-Sustaining Treatment form (POLST), please bring it.

-HOW ARE MY PT, OT, ST AND OTHER THERAPIES COORDINATED?
+HOW ARE THERAPIES COORDINATED?

 Your physiatrist is key to coordinating physical, occupational and speech therapies and ensuring that your recovery is integrated and moving at the right speed to keep you properly challenged on all fronts.
 Your team also includes its diagnosing physician, a nurse, social worker, dietician (in-patient only), all your therapists and – as much as they want to be involved and can be helpful – select family members.

 DOES MY LOVED ONE NEED SHORT-TERM REHABILITATION?
 HOW DO I KNOW?